 Compliance Requirement - "Quarterly Status Report" - Submitted quarterly beginning after notification of grant approval (Notice to Proceed) until project has been completed.
-This is verified and completed by the Division of Aviation; therefore, no audit procedures are needed at the local level (FAA Form 5370-1).
+Completion of the QSR submittals is verified by the Division of Aviation; therefore, no audit procedures are needed at the local level (FAA Form 5370-1).